project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/107-brad-vanstone-on-why-just-being-a-vegan-cheese-company-isnt-enough-to-have-a-big-impact.md

 ---
-title: 107 Brad Vanstone on why just being a vegan cheese company isn’t enough to have a big impact
+title: 107 Brad Vanstone On Why Just Being A Vegan Cheese Company Isnt Enough To Have A Big Impact
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-03-09)